I Was Sent A Manta Ray For My Birthday

 Below was only blue.
 We swam across series of slanting light beams and I felt almost in a trance.
 Time rushed with the water across my ear, and it also ceased.
 Or rather, perhaps it seemed to loop into eternity.
 I hardly knew how I was breathing, I only knew I did while I drifted.

 I stared at the heart blazoned on its back, and tears rimmed my eyes behind the polycarbonate mask.
 It seemed to be a messenger, bearing a sign of hope and consolation for me to read that day.
+There are bigger things for your heart.

 We seemed to drift with it for a very long time.
 And in that time I never once thought of diving closer to it.
 It seemed disrespectful.
 But I was never so grateful for my waterproof camera as then.